-Site Management Plans for dust, water, waste, effluent, contamination etc. are requested on a needs basis, in order to ensure the proponent has considered how potential pollution will be managed.
+Management Plans for dust, water, waste, effluent, contamination etc. are requested on a needs basis, in order to ensure the proponent has considered how potential pollution will be managed.
 For example an activity that has been subject of a number of odour complaints may be required to prepare and submit an odour management plan to the Director, EPA for approval.
 Typically compliance with the plan will specified in a Permit or EPN.
-There are many current Site Management Plans in place.
-Timeframes for submission of such reports vary, however, they are generally short term (eg months to a year).
+There are many current Management Plans in place.
+Timeframes for submission of such plans vary, however, they are generally short term (eg months to a year or two).

 Environmental Improvement Programme (EIP)